vivaria/edisonrul.ing/README.md

 *   When "Destiny Hero - Departed" is sent to the Graveyard to pay a cost, it is not removed from play.

-*   "Destiny Hero - Departed's" first effect is a Trigger Effect.
+*   "Destiny Hero - Departed"'s first effect is a Trigger Effect.
 It is not optional.

-*   "Destiny Hero - Departed's" effect is not activated while "King Tiger Wanghu" is face-up on the field because an infinite loop would result.
-If "Destiny Hero - Departed's" ATK would become greater than 1400 when Special Summoned, because of another card's effect, it is Special Summoned.
+*   "Destiny Hero - Departed"'s effect is not activated while "King Tiger Wanghu" is face-up on the field because an infinite loop would result.
+If "Destiny Hero - Departed"'s ATK would become greater than 1400 when Special Summoned, because of another card's effect, it is Special Summoned.

 ## DESTINY HERO - DIAMOND DUDE